vuejs/v2.vuejs.org/src/v2/cookbook/how-to-use-the-vue-plugin-api.md

 ## Base Example

-Vue exposes a really nifty API for creating plugins, plugins allow us to modify and add features to Vue.
+Vue exposes a really nifty API for creating plugins, which allow us to modify existing features or add features to Vue.
 This cookbook is aimed at showing you how to take a simple idea and turn it into a full-fledged Vue plugin.

 Let's say we want to create a simple abstraction for using Vuex within Vue components, we want to reduce the boilerplate essentially.
 We can first design how we want the abstraction to look.